-Diary Of A Busker Day 338 Saturday March 16th Winchester High Street (opposite Oxfam, Time: 1-2:15pm, 3:10-4:05pm
+Diary Of A Busker Day 338 Saturday March 16th 2013 Winchester High Street, opposite Oxfam.
+Time: 1-2:15pm 3:10-4:05pm

-Three foreign guys stop – I try to work out if they’re Spanish, Italian or Iranian.
+Three foreign guys stop and I try to work out if they’re Spanish, Italian or Iranian.
 Probably Spanish or Italian.
 I often try to work out where someone’s from and, if by the end, I still can’t, then I try and remember to ask them.
 One buys a CD.
-I say I hope he likes it – if not he can come back and I’ll refund him.
+I say I hope he likes it; if not he can come back and I’ll refund him.
 He says ‘Yes, if I don’t like it, I will come back and smash your guitar!’
-I know he doesn’t mean it(?!) as he laughs when he says it.
-I still never worked out if they were Spanish or Italian (probably not Iranian), and I forgot to ask…I play Dixie McGuire twice, missing out the middle bit, which I got photocopied at the library on the way in.
+I know he doesn’t mean it as he’s laughing when he says it.
+I still never worked out if they were Spanish or Italian (probably not Iranian), and I forgot to ask.
+I play Dixie McGuire twice, missing out the middle bit, which I got photocopied at the library on the way in.
 I put it in my music book which I forgot to put on the ground in front of me – it’s against the wall behind me so it’s useless!
 I put in some practise on the main bit, though.
-A lovely little tune.
+It really is a lovely little tune.

 I do an hour and fifteen minutes then pack up, the hands being purple and painful.
-At the bookshop, I sit down and read the introduction to some new book on the Victorian era…then there’s Bruce Springsteen wailing away.
+At the bookshop, I sit down and read the introduction to some new book on the Victorian era…then all of a sudden there’s Bruce Springsteen wailing away.
 I decide to take action.
-I go up to a young guy wearing a Waterstones shirt and explain my predicament: how it’s rather distracting, nay impossible, trying to immerse oneself, with some Yank shouting BORN IN THE USA! coming out the roof, ‘don’t you think?’
-Well, according to this chap, they’ve always had music but he can’t really help me as he’s ‘pretty low down’.
-I ask if there IS anyone to help me – someone higher up, perhaps?
-Yes, he can take me to someone ‘much higher’.
-It’s the – paradoxically rather short – lady behind the counter.
-So to her I go and explain my situation/predicament, to which she listens quite intently – and seems to agree with.
+I go up to a young guy wearing a Waterstones shirt and explain my predicament; how it’s rather distracting, nay, impossible, trying to immerse oneself in some literature, with some Yank shouting “BORN IN THE USA!” coming out the roof, ‘…don’t you think?’
+Well, according to this chap, they’ve always had music but he can’t really help me as he’s ‘pretty low down.’
+I ask if there IS anyone to help me; someone higher up, perhaps?
+Yes, he can take me to someone ‘much higher.’
+And it’s the (paradoxically, rather short) lady behind the counter.
+So to her I go and explain my predicament, to which she listens quite intently and seems to agree with.
 However, I get the impression she’s got something to do with the music.
-She says the idea’s from the continent (I’m sure she’s from there, too), where there is music in coffee bars ‘to relax people and give the place an atmosphere’.
-I say it has the opposite effect on me – it doesn’t relax me, besides, there is music in EVERY shop in the High Street, surely people want peace and quiet in a bookshop, of all places.
+She says the idea’s from the continent (I’m sure she’s from there, too), where there is music in coffee bars ‘to relax people and give the place an atmosphere.’
+I say it has the opposite effect on me; it doesn’t relax me, besides, there is music in EVERY shop in the High Street, surely people want peace and quiet in a bookshop, of all places.
 (Or do we have to wait for the grave?)
-‘Yes, like a library’, she says.
-‘Exactly’, I say.
-‘Or a museum or art gallery’, she adds.
+‘Yes, like a library’ she says.
+‘Exactly’ I say.
+‘Or a museum or art gallery’ she adds.
 ‘Yes, exactly.
 Books – you need to concentrate on the book.
-You can’t do that with Bruce Springsteen wailing away’, I say – or rather, plead.
-Oh well, one can but try – she says she’ll make a note of my comments and assures me that I’m ‘not alone’ in my concern.
+You can’t do that with Bruce Springsteen wailing away’ I say/plead.
+Oh well, one can but try; she says she’ll make a note of my comments and assures me that I’m ‘not alone’ in my concern.
 Good.
 She was very pleasant to talk to – I could have got some horrible fat, sweaty, English manager bloke come storming out and intimidate me and tell me to get out of his shop if I didn’t like it.

-Earnings: £38.37p (including 2 CDs)
+Earnings: £38.37 (including 2 CDs)